 After the main meal service, a walk-up bar stocked with snacks and refreshments was set up in the galley for First Class passengers.
 It was a very nice spread of a large assortment of snacks that was constantly replenished during the flight.
 It’s similar to the Business Class setup.

-Wi-Fi was available for purchase once on board the aircraft: a 2-hour pass for $12 USD, a 4-hour pass for $17 USD, or duration of flight pass for $19 USD.
-I found the Wi-Fi speed was ok, but was not complimentary, even for passengers in the premium cabins.
+Wi-Fi was available for purchase once on board the aircraft: a 2-hour pass for $12 USD, a 4-hour pass for $17 USD, or a duration of flight pass for $19 USD.
+I found the Wi-Fi speed was ok, but it was not complimentary, even for passengers in the premium cabins.